WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 ### Abstract

-As systems where people are required to manage their own keys become more popular, social recovery or reissuance of keys increases in importance.
-Such systems are inherently empowering to users but safegaurding keys is a hard problem.
+As systems where people are required to manage their own keys become more popular, social recovery or re-issuance of keys increases in importance.
+Such systems are inherently empowering to users but safe-guarding keys is a hard problem.

 We focus on social recovery of control of an identifier.
 There are several techniques to re-assert control over identifiers including key recovery and issuance of a new key.
-In many situations it is preferrable to establish a new key than recover the old one.
+In many situations it is preferable to establish a new key than recover the old one.

 We propose a rubrik for evaluating such schemes, and provide some possible schemes to consider.

 ## Table of Contents

-1. Overview
+1. Introduction
 2. Evaluation Rubric
 3. Example Schemes
 4. Conclusion

+## Introduction

+With traditional multi-user systems, such as web-based services where users authenticate with a username and password, there is typically an authority who may revoke, re-issue or modify identifiers when problems arise.
+In recent years, the limitations of this model have become more apparent, but there are also problems with giving individual users ultimate control of their identifiers.

+Several proposals have been made for 'social recovery', generally involving consensus of a quorum of trusted peers chosen by the user themself.
+These offer a promising compromise but there are a multitude of social, technical and contextual factors which should be considered before adopting such a scheme.

+We address this problem by defining a rubrik to help determine the suitability of different social recovery schemes in a particular context.

 ### A Rubrik for Evaluating Recovery Schemes